Seminar: Adaptation and Fine-Tuning of Foundation Models

 Other Important information

-Grading/Presentations: Grades will be based on your presentation, slides, active participation and a short report.
+Grading/Presentations: Grades will be based on your presentation, slides and active participation.
 Further details will be discussed in the introductory sessions.